firefly-iii/docs/docs/installation/docker.rst

 To update the container just run ``docker stop firefly-app && docker pull jc5x/firefly-iii && docker start firefly-app``.
 You can even add this command to a chrontab.

-If you're having trouble with (parts of) this step, please check out the FAQ.
+If you're having trouble with (parts of) this step, please check out the :ref:`Docker FAQ <faqdocker>`

 Docker and reverse proxies
 --------------------------